fjchange/object_centric_VAD/README.md

 > cyvlfeat (install by anaconda recommended)

-## Difference between the Author' Workr
+## Difference between the Author' Work
 Considering the author finish the work on Matlab with Vlfeat, there is no complete python version of version available now.
 So I
 - Replace VlFeat's SVM with Sklearn's  OneVsRestClassifier with SGDClassifier as basic estimizer. ( As the author said, SDCA optimizer and hinge loss work well, but there is no SDCA optimizer in sklearn.)